| |

 nothing can save the alliance.
 The bond, generally, breaks up and

+becomes irreparable.
 Read: Stock-taking for Rahul, routine work for Modi, break for others

 Rahul's biggest challenge – regardless of the outcome of the 2014